zanata/zanata-platform/docs/user-guide/projects/project-settings.md

 $ git clone git@github.com:zanata/zanata-platform.git
 ```

+### Private

+This setting determines if the project will be visible to all Zanata users or just subset of users.
+When it is activated, the project will only visible to assigned users and only translators in your [project team](/user-guide/projects/project-team/) are allowed to translate your project.

 ### Make this project read only

 This button is used to set a project to read-only, which prevents translations being entered.
 This may be useful in some cases, but should be used sparingly so that translators are able to work on your project.